There are two VisionCam XM hardware generations available:

 Example:

-The VisionCam XM uses the VIB::Multiplexer output line 0 as hardware trigger for the sensor by default.
+The VisionCam uses the VIB::Multiplexer output line 0 as hardware trigger by default.
 The Multiplexer line can be changed with the special feature TriggerLine.
-The sensor will trigger on a rising edge of the signal.
+The sensor will trigger on the selected edge of the signal.
 There are no restrictions on the pulse length.

 Property name | Description | Library |